-CABINETS.
-FURNITURE & INTERIOR FEATURES
+CABINETS, FURNITURE & INTERIOR FEATURES

 CABINETS 3

 FURNITURE 3

 Living Room Area

-Optional Hide-A-Bed with Air Mattress 4
+Optional Hide-A-Bed with Air Mattress

-Bedroom Area 4
+Bedroom Area .
+4

-INTERIOR FEATURES 4
+INTERIOR FEATURES Flooring

-Flooring Error!
-Bookmark not defined

-Ceiling 4
+Ceiling

-Window Treatment 4
+Window Treatment .
+4

 Loft Bed Access Ladder 5

 CABINETS

 The cabinetry in your RV is constructed on-site at the Newmar Production Facility.
 Oak hardwood raised panel doors are standard throughout the unit.
 Brass or brushed door and drawer handles give the interior an added touch of elegance.
 The standard cabinets in your unit are finished in oak vinyl veneer.
 Your unit may be equipped with the optional hardwood cabinetry in a variety of finishes.
 Your cabinetry was designed with function and convenience in mind, and was built to exacting standards by modern craftsmen.